amandafrench/amandafrenchdotnet/wp-content/plugins/pdf-embedder/readme.txt

 = Can I protect my PDFs so they are difficult for viewers to download directly? =

-Not with the free or (regular) premium versions - it is relatively easy to find the link to download the file directly.
+Not with the free or (regular) pdf embedder premium versions - it is relatively easy to find the link to download the file directly.

 A **secure premium** version is available that encrypts the PDF during transmission, so it is difficult for a casual user to save or print the file for use outside your site.